Connecting with the Universe: Popular Symbols and Their Spiritual Meanings

 Evil Eye - The evil eye symbol is a talisman in many cultures, dating back to at least the 6th century BC.
 As a class, they are called "apotropaic" talismans, meaning that they turn away or turn back harm.
 It is believed that wearing an evil eye will protect you or ward off any harm or illness that may be inflicted from a malevolent glare.

 Om - Aum is the main symbol of Hinduism, it signifies God, Creation, & the One-ness of all creation.
 (Sometimes shown as om, aum or ohm.)
 Om is the “primordial seed” of the universe—this whole world, says one ancient text, “is nothing but om.”
-The three portions of AUM relate to the states of waking, dream and deep sleep.
-The three letters also indicate three planes of existence, heaven, earth, and netherworld.
-Aum is said to be the essence of the Vedas and is considered to be the sound of the Sun and the sound of Light - basically the ‘sound of life’.
+The three letters also indicate three planes of existence, heaven, earth, and the netherworld.
+Om is said to be the essence of the Vedas and is considered to be the sound of the Sun and the sound of Light - basically the ‘sound of life’.
 The chanting of Om revitalizes the body, soothes the mind, nourishes the soul and prepares us for meditation.
 Om is considered the most powerful of all Indian mantras (sacred chants), and is considered to be the root mantra from which all other mantras emerge.

 Infinity - The infinity comes from the Latin word “infinitas,” meaning boundlessness.
 It has no beginning and no end, reflecting the belief that in life and in the universe, there is nothing but an unending continuum.
 In ancient India and Tibet, it represented perfection, dualism, and unity between male and female.
 In the occult tarot, it's linked to magic and represents equilibrium or the balance of various forces.
 No wonder it’s such a popular symbol in jewelry!
 Wear one to remind yourself of your limitless potential or give one as a give to a friend or a partner to show them your invested in the relationship for eternity.